-Students transferring from other institutions of higher education will have their transcripts initially evaluated by the Undergraduate Admissions Office to determine which courses will apply to SWT requirements.
+Students transferring from other institutions of higher education will have their transcripts initially evaluated by the Undergraduate Admissions Office to determine which courses will apply to Texas State requirements.
 Those seeking more specific evaluation of courses for fulfillment of general education core curriculum components may contact University College to initiate the process.
 Students should be prepared to provide documentation such as catalog descriptions, course syllabi and textbook information to facilitate verification of course content.
-Under the provisions of the Texas general education core curriculum, SWT must accept courses which fulfill the core curriculum at other Texas public institutions, and may not accept other courses unless they are equivalent to the required SWT course.
+Under the provisions of the Texas general education core curriculum, Texas State must accept courses that fulfill the core curriculum at other Texas public institutions (indicated by a 3-digit code on the transcript), and may not accept other courses unless they are equivalent to the required Texas State course.